Reviewed by: Roger Wohlner, Investing Editor

 Major Brokerage Solo 401ks

 Most major discount brokerage firms will set up a solo 401k at little to no cost.
-However, they do charge commissions each time you trade a bond, stock, mutual fund or other investment.
+It’s important to note that they may charge commissions each time you trade a bond, stock, mutual fund or other investment.

-Therefore, it would be wise to avoid making frequent small, purchases and instead make larger trades spread out over an extended period.
+Therefore, it would be wise to avoid making frequent small, purchases.
+Make larger trades spread out over an extended period instead.

-You can get free one-on-one investment advice in person at one of its many investment centers, or by phone.
+Free one-on-one investment advice is available via phone or in person at one of its many investment centers.

-You’re able to contribute the maximum of $19,000 annually into a Fidelity Self-Employed 401k as the employee.
-And when contributing as the employer, you can contribute up to 25% of compensation (up to $56,000.)
+You can contribute the maximum of $19,500 per year to a Fidelity Self-Employed 401k as the employee.
+As the employer, you can contribute up to 25% of compensation (up to $57,000.)